jimasp/behave-vsc/README.md

 ### Otherwise

+- Does your workspace meet the [workspace requirements](#workspace-requirements) and have [compatible project directory structure(s)](#compatible-project-directory-structures)?

+- Make sure the `paths` setting in your behave configuration file is correct.

+- Have you set the correct python interpreter path in vscode?

+- Have you tried *manually* running the behave command that is logged in the Behave VSC output window?

 - Are there any warnings or errors in the Behave VSC output window?
 (Also try restarting vscode and looking at the Behave VSC output window immediately after startup.)

 - Does refreshing the test explorer solve your issue?

 - Does restarting vscode solve your issue?

-- Does your workspace meet the [workspace requirements](#workspace-requirements) and have [compatible project directory structure(s)](#compatible-project-directory-structures)?

-- Make sure the `paths` setting in your behave configuration file is correct.

 - If your project is not a simple set up, have you read the [advanced project configuration](#advanced-project-configuration)?

-- Have you tried *manually* running the behave command that is logged in the Behave VSC output window?

 - Did you set extension settings in your vscode user settings instead of your workspace settings?
 Is there something incorrect in your vscode user settings?